 Desc: Erotica Sex Story: Chapter 1 - Dennis Richards is a 65-year-old retired Vietnam Veteran romantically involved in a May-December relationship with Darlene, a 35-year-old executive.
 What Dennis does not realize is that his lover is also one of the founding sisters of an off-the-grid lesbian survival community hidden deep in the mountains of western Colorado.
-NOTE: The entire story (23,500 words) has been edited by volunteer editor Pepere, and updated by the author to include a new chapter.
+NOTE: Much of the story (26,500 words) has been edited by volunteer editor Pepere, and updated by the author to include a new chapter.

 I stuffed my last cardboard box of personal belongings into the cargo hold of my girlfriend’s Rav4, jumped into the passenger seat, and waited while she fussed over a map with directions to our new home.
 I moved in with Darlene to save money when my landlord evicted me from my apartment for nonpayment of rent.
 We believed that two could live as cheaply as one.
 We were right, two could live as cheaply as one, but only for half as long.

 Darlene and I had met at a local tavern where we developed an unlikely May-December relationship.
 She played the part of Ms. May at the youthful age of 35 years.
 I fulfilled the role of Mr. December at the tender age of 65.
 Darlene was an attractive, short, little brunette, just under five feet five inches tall, with small breasts, shoulder length hair, and a freckled baby face.

 We had become romantically involved as much out of laziness as out of lust.
 Neither of us wanted to spend the necessary time to search for the perfect partner so we settled for the close enough for right now instead of searching for Mr. or Ms. Right.
 The joke was that I was ‘robbing the cradle’ when I took her to bed, and she would respond, ‘True, but I feel like I’m robbing the grave when we make love’.